xiaozhengxu/Interactive-Calculus/index.md

 Right click: clear screen

-'s': Save the current as a filename (run from terminal or other interactive python, and you will be prompted to enter your prefered filename)
+'s': Save the current screen as an image. (run from terminal or other interactive python, and you will be prompted to enter your prefered filename ex:image.png)

 ##### Open CV drawing colors
 The current two colors are bright\_green and bright\_pink. bright\_green works with a tennis ball and any light green colored sticky notes. bright\_pink works well with bright pink sticky notes.
 To change the drawing color, modify color = 'bright_pink' in Control.py (line 20).